dkashkin/vijay-genai-demos/medical_search/README.md

 # Generative AI for Medical Search

-Demonstrates using Enterprise Search for Q&A on a biomedical corpus with citations.
+Demonstrates using Enterprise Search for Q&A on a corpus of PDF documents with citations.

 ![Architecture](https://github.com/vijaykyr/genai-demos/blob/main/medical_search/app/images/architecture.png "Architecture")